e1kfL0ck/writeups/HTB/Sea/README.md

 www-data
 ```

-Now we need to find to way to connect ourselve as a user.
+Now I need to find to way to connect myself as a user.
 I proceed to some search and found `/var/www/sea/data/database.js`.

 ```javascript
 {